tencentyun/intlcloud-documents/yehe_doc/计算/云服务器/运维指南/上传文件/Windows 系统通过 FTP 上传文件到云服务器_intl_en.md

 ## Scenario

-This document describes how to use the FTP service on a local Windows machine to upload files to a CVM.
+This topic describes how to upload files from local Windows to a CVM using FTP services.

 ## Prerequisites

-[The FTP service](https://intl.cloud.tencent.com/document/product/213/10912) has been built on the CVM.
+You have built the FTP service on CVM.

-- To upload files via FTP to a Linux CVM, see [Building the FTP Service (Linux)](https://intl.cloud.tencent.com/document/product/213/10912) for details.
+- To upload files to a Linux CVM using FTP, see [Building the FTP Service (Linux)](https://intl.cloud.tencent.com/document/product/213/10912)
-- To upload files via FTP to a  Windows CVM, see [Building the FTP Service (Windows)](https://intl.cloud.tencent.com/document/product/213/10414) for details.
+- To upload files to a Windows CVM using FTP, see [Building the FTP Service (Windows)](https://intl.cloud.tencent.com/document/product/213/10414)

-## Procedure
+## Directions

-### Connecting to the CVM
+### Connecting CVM
 1. Download and install FileZilla locally.
-> If you use FileZilla 3.5.3 to upload files through FTP, the upload may fail.
-We recommend that you download FileZilla 3.5.1 or 3.5.2 from the official website.
+> If you use version 3.5.3 of FileZilla to upload files via FTP, the upload may fail.
+We recommend you download and use version 3.5.1 or 3.5.2 of FileZilla.
 >
 2. Open FileZilla.
-3. In the FileZilla window, complete the host, username, password, and port information, and click **Quickconnect**.
+3. In the FileZilla window, enter the host, username, password, and port information, and click **Quickconnect**.

 **Configuration description:**
- - Host: indicates the public IP address of the CVM.
-To view the public IP address of the CVM, log in to the [CVM console](https://console.cloud.tencent.com/cvm) and navigate to the instance management page.
+ - Host: public IP of the CVM.
+Log in to the [CVM Console](https://console.cloud.tencent.com/cvm) to view the public IP of the CVM on the **Instances** page.
- - Username: indicates the FTP user account configured when you [set up the FTP service](https://intl.cloud.tencent.com/document/product/213/10912).
-Here, "ftpuser1" is used as an example.
+ - User name: FTP user account configured when you are [building the FTP service] (https://intl.cloud.tencent.com/document/product/213/10912).
+The figure below uses "ftpuser1" as an example.
- - Password: indicates the password of the FTP user account configured when you [set up the FTP service](https://intl.cloud.tencent.com/document/product/213/10912).
+ - Password: password corresponding to the FTP user account configured when you are [building the FTP service] (https://intl.cloud.tencent.com/document/product/213/10912).
- - Port: indicates the FTP listening port, which is port **21** by default.
+ - Port: FTP listener port.
+Default value: 21.
-After the connection is successfully established, you can view files on the remote CVM site.
+If the connection is successful, you can view files on the CVM remote site.

 ### Uploading a file
-In the "Local site" window in the lower-left corner, right-click the local file to be uploaded and choose **Upload** to upload it to the Linux CVM.
+In the lower-left "Local site" window, right-click the local file to be uploaded and select **Upload** to upload it to a Linux CVM, as shown below:
 >
->- The CVM FTP path does not support the automatic decompression or deletion of uploaded tar packages.
+>- CVM FTP path does not support automatic unzipping or deleting of uploaded tar zip files.
->- The remote site path is the default path for uploading files to the Linux CVM.
+>- The remote site path is the default path for uploading files to Linux CVM.
 >

 ### Downloading a file
-In the "Remote site" window in the lower-right corner, right-click the CVM file to be downloaded and choose **Download** to download it to a local directory.
+In the lower-right "Remote site" window, right-click the CVM file to be downloaded and choose **Download** to download it to a local directory.